Science Olympiad + FRINGE TV Show

 At the 2010 and 2011 Science Olympiad National Tournaments, FOX Broadcasting/"Fringe" awarded the two Gold Medal Winners of the Division C Forensics event $1,000 cash scholarships to the college of their choice!

 J.J.
 Abrams, the producer of "Fringe," is the creative mind behind the shows "Lost" and "Alias" and the blockbuster movie "Star Trek."
-He and his team of writers and producers want to use the FOX/Science Olympiad partnership to get more students interested in STEM careers and activities like Science Olympiad while also showcasing the fantastic science found in every "Fringe" episode (and everyday life).
+He and his team of writers and producers used the FOX/Science Olympiad partnership to get more students interested in STEM careers and activities like Science Olympiad while also showcasing the fantastic science found in every "Fringe" episode (and everyday life).

-Watch "Fringe" on FOX Fridays at 9/8pm Central.
+"Fringe" has gone into reruns after five seasons.
 The show is geared toward audiences over the age of 14.